appsecco/dvna/docs/setup.md

 npm start
 ```

-Access the application at http://localhost:9090
+Access the application at http://localhost:9090 and start practicing!